 As you move ahead in the study process, don't stop taking shorter, timed MBE sections, even in single subjects where you need work.
 Also, work on taking shorter, one-hour simulated exam sessions at least once every other day, paying particular attention to timing.
 The goal with practice exams is that you should walk into the real MBE feeling like you've done this a million times before.

 Most importantly, don’t panic about bad scores.
 A freakout won’t really do anything to help you.
 Instead of getting overwhelmed, get focused on what you need to work on.
-With just over a month remaining until the exam, you have plenty of time to strengthen areas of weakness and get up to speed.
+With just a few weeks remaining until the exam, you still have plenty of time to strengthen areas of weakness and get up to speed.

 Good luck as you enter the home stretch, and keep up the hard work!